Quantifying the Performance Gap for Simple Versus Optimal Dynamic Server Allocation Policies: Benefits of State-Dependent Routing in a Distributed Service System

 Optimal state-oblivious routing is, again, seen to yield performance close to that of optimal state-dependent routing over the full range of average transfer times, although the performance gap is larger (at most about 24\%) than is seen in Figures~\ref{fig:TwoSiteRouting}(a) and (b).
 Also, a performance gap is present over the full range covered in each figure.
 Similar results are seen with other choices of imbalanced request rates.
 Finally, note that in each figure there is a significant region where the optimal state-oblivious routing policy is intermediate between the extremes of local only routing and balanced load routing.

-One might speculate \emph{a priori} that there would be a larger performance gap between optimal state-oblivious and state-dependent routing, given the use of dynamic server allocation/deallocation.
+One might speculate \emph{a priori} that there would be a larger performance gap between optimal state-oblivious and state-dependent routing\revTwo{, given the use of dynamic server allocation/deallocation}{}.
 Note, however, that the optimal state-dependent routing policy is typically substantially different from a greedy routing policy, and less sensitive to current state.
-For example, even if no server is currently allocated at site 2 and lower request delay could be achieved by processing a new site 1 request locally, it can still be better to route that request to site 2 and initiate the allocation of a server there, owing to the improved performance this may enable for future requests.
+For example, even if no server is currently allocated at site 2 and lower request delay could be achieved by processing a new site 1 request locally, it can still be better to route that request to site 2 and initiate the allocation of a server there, owing to the improved performance this may enable for future requests. \revTwo{}{This reduced sensitivity to current state of optimal state-dependent routing, compared to with a greedy policy, is a consequence of the use of dynamic server allocation, and likely explains the relatively small gap between optimal state-oblivious and state-dependent routing.}